NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

 *Field: Name*
 The name of the construction.

-*Field: Solar and Radiant Modeling Method*
+*Field: Solar and Daylighting Method*
-This field controls how the surface is modeled for solar distribution, daylighting, and radiant exchange calculations.
+This field controls how the surface is modeled for solar distribution and daylighting calculations.
 There are two
 choices:

   **GroupedZones** - The two zones separated by this air boundary will be grouped together into a combined zone.
 If a given zone has and air boundary with more than one zone, then all of the connected zones will be grouped together.
-For example, if there is an air boundary between zones A and B, and another air boundary between zones B and C, all three zones A, B, and C will be grouped into a single zone for solar, daylighting, and radiant exchange.
+For example, if there is an air boundary between zones A and B, and another air boundary between zones B and C, all three zones A, B, and C will be grouped into a single zone for solar distribution and daylighting.

   **InteriorWindow** - The air boundary will be modeled as a perfectly transmitting interior window.
+As with other interior windows, all direct solar passing through the interior window will be diffuse in the adjacent zone.

+*Field: Radiant Exchange Method*
+This field controls how the surface is modeled for radiant exchange calculations.
+There are two
+choices:

+  **GroupedZones** - The two zones separated by this air boundary will be grouped together into a combined zone.
+If a given zone has and air boundary with more than one zone, then all of the connected zones will be grouped together.
+For example, if there is an air boundary between zones A and B, and another air boundary between zones B and C, all three zones A, B, and C will be grouped into a single zone for radiant exchange.
+Normal default simplified view factors will apply unless detailed view factors are specified using
+  ZoneProperty:UserViewFactors:bySurfaceName.

-The inside face surface temperature will be set equal to the mean radiant temperature (MRT) of the  zone to approximate radiant exchange across the boundary.
+  **MRTSurface** - The air boundary will be modeled as a surface with the inside face surface temperature will be set equal to the mean radiant temperature (MRT) of the adjacent zone to approximate radiant exchange across the boundary.
-  The inside face temperature will be set equal to the MRT of the adjacent zone.
+  The outside face temperature will be set equal to the MRT of the zone containing the air boundary surface.

 *Field: Air Exchange Method*